seanpmaxwell/Typescript-Best-Practices/README.md

   - Can be for object-keys or primitive variable names.
 DO NOT use for object names; use `View` for that.
 - `Payload`: An object formatted for movement through an API call.

-> The module-object script [User.model.ts](User.model.ts) has some good examples on standard naming conventions.
+> The module-object file [User.model.ts](User.model.ts) has some good examples on standard naming conventions.

 <br/><b>***</b><br/>